samdark/samdark.github.io_source/content/blog/hydrator.md

 ## Usage in Yii

 It's not currently used in Yii in any way.
-One may use it to implement his own data mapping in a repository in case of purchasing
+One may use it to implement his own data mapping in a repository in case of pursuing
 [clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)
 and [domain driven design](https://en.wikipedia.org/wiki/Domain-driven_design) where encapsulation is uber-important.